Alfredo and Isabel Aquilizan’s work in the Tainan Art Museum’s exhibition SUNDAY: Contemporary Art on Migrant Workers in Taiwan

 Kaspar Bonnén's artwork is now on view at the BIO auditorium of Aalborg University, as part of the Art on Campus initiative.
 In collaboration with the association "Kunst på Arbejde," Aalborg University’s Copenhagen campus (AAU) features a rotating selection of contemporary art every eight weeks.
 This exhibition presents a diverse range of art, including work by Bonnén alongside other renowned artists from the 1950s to the present.
 The exhibition invites the university community to engage with thought-provoking art as they navigate campus.

-Artist Chiao-Han Chueh’s First Residency in the US!
+Chiao-Han Chueh’s First Residency in the US

 Chiao-Han Chueh (b.
 1989) is a Taiwanese painter who earned her Bachelor of Fine Arts in Taiwan from the Taipei National University of Arts and her Master of Fine Arts from HFBK Hamburg in Germany.
 Relocating from Taiwan to Germany inspired her to explore new narratives, intertwining her cultural background and personal history.
 Her work delves into the complexities of human interactions, societal pressures, and the psychological tension between desire and restraint, presenting imagery that is both transgressive and innocent.